MRI contrast agent: Safety

-In the United States, the research has led the FDA to revise its class warnings for all gadolinium-based contrast media.
-It is advised that the use of gadolinium-based media is based on careful consideration of the retention characteristics of the contrast.
-Extra care being taken in patients requiring multiple lifetime doses, pregnant, and paediatric patients, and patients with inflammatory conditions.
-Minimizing repeated GBCA imaging studies when possible, particularly closely spaced MRI studies.
-However, do not avoid or defer necessary GBCA MRI scans.
+In the United States, the research has led the FDA to revise its class warnings for gadolinium-based contrast media.
+It is advised that the use of gadolinium-based media should be based on careful consideration of the retention characteristics of the contrast, with extra care being taken in patients requiring multiple lifetime doses, pregnant, and paediatric patients, and patients with inflammatory conditions.
+They also advise minimizing repeated GBCA imaging studies when possible, particularly closely spaced MRI studies, but not avoiding or deferring necessary GBCA MRI scans.

-In December 2017, the FDA announced in a drug safety communication it is requiring these new warnings to be included on all GBCAs.
+In December 2017, the FDA announced that it was requiring these warnings to be included on all GBCAs.
 The FDA also called for increased patient education and requiring gadolinium contrast vendors to conduct additional animal and clinical studies to assess the safety of these agents.

 The French health authority recommends to use the lowest possible dose of a GBCA and only when essential diagnostic information cannot be obtained without it.

 The World Health Organization issued a restriction on use of several gadolinium contrast agents in November 2009 stating that "High-risk gadolinium-containing contrast agents (Optimark, Omniscan, Magnevist, Magnegita, and Gado-MRT ratiopharm) are contraindicated in patients with severe kidney problems, in patients who are scheduled for or have recently received a liver transplant, and in newborn babies up to four weeks of age."

 In magnetic resonance imaging in pregnancy, gadolinium contrast agents in the first trimester is associated with a slightly increased risk of a childhood diagnosis of several forms of rheumatism, inflammatory disorders, or infiltrative skin conditions, according to a retrospective study including 397 infants prenatally exposed to gadolinium contrast.
 In the second and third trimester, gadolinium contrast is associated with a slightly increased risk of stillbirth or neonatal death, by the same study.

+Guidelines from the Canadian Association of Radiologists are that dialysis patients should receive gadolinium agents only where essential and that they should receive dialysis after the exam.
+If a contrast-enhanced MRI must be performed on a dialysis patient, it is recommended that certain high-risk contrast agents be avoided but not that a lower dose be considered.
+The American College of Radiology recommends that contrast-enhanced MRI examinations be performed as closely before dialysis as possible as a precautionary measure, although this has not been proven to reduce the likelihood of developing NSF.
+The FDA recommends that potential for gadolinium retention be considered when choosing the type of GBCA used in patients requiring multiple lifetime doses, pregnant women, children, and patients with inflammatory conditions.

 Anaphylactoid reactions are rare, occurring in about 0.03–0.1%.